Charlo-M/Gesture-recognition/README.md

 Credits to the Hagrid dataset as dataset resource(Kapitanov Alexander et al, HaGRID - HAnd Gesture Recognition Image Dataset (2022).
 Cornell University, arXivLabs.
 Url: https://arxiv.org/pdf/2206.08219.pdf)

-Inside of this repo, there are two folders:
-  The "model" is for the best model we trained on Resnet18, Resnet50 and Resnext101.
 The "experiment" is the original colab file which shows you how we trained and tested on the data.

 The dataset is already loaded inside of the google colab.